Anantha33/AdvProgAss2_BK/README.txt

 1) IDE used and IDE version:

-	The IDE used is Eclipse and the version is 2023-12
+	1.1) The IDE used is Eclipse and the version is 2023-12

 2) Java version, JavaFX version, Database:

-	The Java version used is 1.8.0_411
+	2.1) The Java version used is 1.8.0_411
-	The JavaFX version used is 22.0.1 Windows x64
+	2.2) The JavaFX version used is 22.0.1 Windows x64
-	The database used is SQLiteStudio, version - 3.4.4
+	2.3) The database used is SQLiteStudio, version - 3.4.4

 3) Steps to install and run the code:

+	3.1) Import the submitted files, retaining the whole package hierarchy.
+	3.2) Modify the module path by adding the necessary javafx jar files.
+	3.3) Modify the class path by adding the necessary SQLite jdbc jar file.
+	3.4) Run the Main.java file.

 4) Class Diagram: